QubesOS/qubes-doc/common-tasks/usb.md

 6. Reboot.

-(Note: Beginning with R3.2, `rd.qubes.hide_all_usb` is set automatically if you opt to create a USB qube during installation.)
+(Note: Beginning with R3.2, `rd.qubes.hide_all_usb` is set automatically if you opt to create a USB qube during installation.
+This also occurs automatically if you choose to [create a USB qube] using the `qubesctl` method, which is the first pair of steps in the linked section.)

 Supported USB device types
 --------------------------